-During 2018 the members of the Audit Committee were Claes Boustedt (Chairman of the Committee), Helena Stjernholm and Lars Westerberg.
+During 2019 the members of the Audit Committee were Claes Boustedt (Chairman of the Committee), Helena Stjernholm and Lars Westerberg.
 Areas addressed by the Audit Committee mainly related to:

-- Monitoring the financial reporting and ensuring its reliability - Effectiveness of the system of internal control and internal audit - Planning, scope and follow-up of the internal and external audit for the year, with special focus on the change of audit firm decided by the 2018 Annual General Meeting - Assistance to the Nomination Committee with regards to proposal for auditor - Monitoring of the external auditor's independence and objectivity vis-à-vis the company, including the extent to which the auditor provides other services than auditing services to the company - The Group's systematic processes for overall corporate risk management (ERM), as well as more detailed risk management matters including legal disputes, compliance, corporate investigations, IT security, accounting procedures,
+- Monitoring the financial reporting and ensuring its reliability - Effectiveness of the system of internal control and internal audit - Planning, scope and follow-up of the internal and external audit for the year - Assistance to the Nomination Committee with regards to proposal for auditor - Monitoring of the external auditor's independence and objectivity vis-àvis the company, including the extent to which the auditor provides other services than auditing services to the company - The Group's systematic processes for overall corporate risk management (ERM), as well as more detailed risk management matters including legal disputes, compliance, corporate investigations, IT security, accounting procedures, taxation, treasury, finance operations, insurance coverage and pension issues

-- taxation, treasury, finance operations, insurance coverage and pension issues - The development and effectiveness of compliance processes, with special focus on the roll-out of the GDPR processes - Sandvik's Code of Conduct, some specific cases managed through SpeakUp, Sandvik's global whistleblowing system, as well as the overall effectiveness of the system - Sandvik's sustainable business strategy and materiality analysis
+- The development and effectiveness of compliance processes, with special focus on the roll-out of a new compliance program, the Compliance House - Sandvik's Code of Conduct, some specific cases managed through SpeakUp, Sandvik's global whistleblowing system, as well as the overall effectiveness of the system - Sandvik's sustainable business strategy and materiality analysis

-During 2018 the Audit Committee held five meetings at which Sandvik's external auditor and representatives of the company's management were present.
+During 2019 the Audit Committee held five meetings at which Sandvik's external auditor and representatives of the company's management were present.